guochengqian/deep_learning_phd_wiki/readme.md

 - password: Kaustxxxx

 ### Apply for resources in cluster
+You can either use sbatch or srun to run your program in cluster.

 1. sbatch

 First option is using sbatch to send your job.